r-lib/fs/tests/testthat/_snaps/fs_bytes.md

       Error:
       ! unary '-' not defined for "fs_bytes" objects

-# Ops.fs_bytes: errors for other binary operators
+# Ops.fs_bytes / errors for other binary operators

     Code
       x %% 2